 * March eyed as more likely date

-* Rate-setters want to assess euro strength (Adds market reaction, Villeroy)
+* Rate-setters want to assess euro strength (Adds Weidmann)

 FRANKFURT, Jan 16 (Reuters) - The European Central Bank is unlikely to ditch a pledge to keep buying bonds at next week's meeting as rate setters need more time to assess the outlook for the economy and the euro, three sources close to the matter said.

-The ECB signalled last week a growing appetite for revising its policy message in "early" 2018, and specifically a promise to continue its money-printing programme until inflation heads back to target.
+The ECB signaled last week a growing appetite for revising its policy message in "early" 2018, and specifically a promise to continue its 2.55 trillion euro money-printing program until inflation heads back to target.

-This has led investors to bring forward to December their expectations for the first ECB interest rate hike since 2011 and fuelled a rise in the euro to a three-year high against the U.S. dollar.
+This has led investors to bring forward to December 2018 their expectations for the first ECB interest rate hike since 2011 and fueled a rise in the euro to a three-year high against the U.S. dollar.

-But three sources on or close to the ECB's policy-making Governing Council said any fundamental change to the guidance was likely to come only later, with the March meeting, when policymakers get updated economic forecasts, seen as a more likely option.
+But three sources on or close to the ECB's policy-making Governing Council said any fundamental change to the guidance was only likely to come later than next week, with the March meeting, when policymakers get updated economic forecasts, seen as a possible option.